ferdesmello/exoplanets-in-the-galaxy-3d/README.md

 ```console
 python -m http.server 8000
 ```
-On your browser, go to:
+In your browser, go to:
 ```console
 http://127.0.0.1:8000/
 ```